osso73/bookmark-mgr/README.md

 So the idea is to use this program to download your bookmarks from pinboard, manage and edit them locally more easily, and then synchronize these changes with [pinboard][pinboard_lnk].
 A copy of the bookmarks is kept locally, so you only synchronize the changes since the last connection.

+## Usage

+For the moment the program is not working yet, still being built.
+But note that you will need to have a pinboard account and an API Token in order to test functionality with pinboard.
+Put your API token in a text file in the same folder as the main program.

 ## Contribution